 Step into Nature and Scenery

 I thought NYC to be a concrete jungle but I was pleasantly surprised by the amount of green space.
 Almost all of them are free to the public and are best for a picnic, cycling, people watching or walking to get away from the busy city.
-My favorites parks are Bryant Park, Central Park, and Brooklyn Bridge Park.
+My favorites parks are Bryant Park, Central Park, and Brooklyn Bridge Park or check out this hiking in Manhattan guide for more inspiration.

 Stroll over the High Line